mikah-mathews/lang-quiz/readme.md

 ## Description

-_{This is a one page quiz to find out what programming languages you should learn.
+_This is a one page quiz to find out what programming languages you should learn.
 This is not determined by obvious questions, but instead by vibe.
-When you finish the quiz, you are told a language, in addition to multiple resources on starting to learn that language.}_
+When you finish the quiz, you are told a language, in addition to multiple resources on starting to learn that language._

 ## Setup/Installation Requirements